farlee2121/DevEssentialsBlog/_drafts/2020-07-28-Solid-Structure-Checkin1.md

 The fundamental power of this pattern is limiting design considerations scope.

-## Pushy SRP
+## Pushy Information Hiding

 Two common concerns I've long struggled to slot into my systems are email notifications and background processing.
 SOLID Structure has made both of these clear.
+You can see an in-depth exploration of notifications in [SOLID Notification Refactor and Ideal Design](2020-08-05-Notification-Design.md).

 The underlying problem here is that notifications and background processing are actually separate utility-like services of their own.

-Lets consider notifications.
-The system I'm working on tries to abstract notifications through an EmailAccessor that hides the SMTP framework and an EmailGenerationEngine that creates email content from data and hides a templating framework.
-These seem like reasonable services trying to hide reasonable decisions, but they don't hide that we rely on email or that the emails are generated locally.
-Further, using these services is the lowest energy decision when relying directly on external dependencies.
-This causes the coupling to spread to many consumers.

-I felt the pain of this when I needed to change my system so emails were defined on a remote service where we could edit them visually.
-This meant emails were sent by calling an api with the template ID and data instead of generated locally.
-This is a reasonable desire and completely in line with the system's notification needs, but it completely blew up the system's notification design.
-Every service that sent a notification directly knew about organizing data for an email and had to be changed.

-I would argue that this isn't just a flaw of the system I was working on but a general issue with trying to directly consume a shared notification service.

-Suppose we choose a better event-like design.
-Only minimal data is included on the event and the event subscriber uses that information to look up the rest of the information it needs to compose and send a notification.
-This further abstracts the notification medium, message construction, and number of recipients from the business flow.
-The flaw is the event data.
-Every component of the system will have different events and

-// now look at the general case as to why a directly consumed notification system is not a likely scenario No business flow intrinsically needs to send an email.
-It it more fundamentally an event.
-One or more recievers may want to know about that However, creating a notification service that can be directly consumed by every service in our system is extremely complex.
-Suppose we

-However, when our dependency abstractions are defined externally, we want to cater to abstractions we already have.
-Creating a well-abstracted notification system that serves every component of our system is hard.
-So we usually start with simpler, like a service that abstracts email frameworks.
-Thus, the lowest energy decision my service can make is to create and send an email using the existing email service.

-Solid structure flips this paradigm.

-The key is the selfish dependency abstractions.
-Writing the dependency interface for just my current consumer
+Defining dependency contracts in the calling service makes it easier to ignore these cross-cutting concerns than to weave them into the business process.
+This pushes cross-cutting concerns into the adapters where we can collect them into utilities.

 ## Decorator and Aspect Friendly

+Defining dependencies contracts with only the calling service in mind produces contracts that are much smaller and more focused.
+This means that it is much easier to make new implementations and much more likely that usage constraints on all of the contract operations change together.
+This means that we can wrap a whole contract in some decorator without disrupting intent.
+Some potential decorators here being the classic AOP concerns: logging, security, async.

+> Aside: Functional users can accomplish this generically idea with monads.
+OO users can employ some DI framework magic to dynamically proxy objects for completely central operations.

+That is all pretty conceptual.
+Let's look at a concrete example from my code: indexing searchable entities asychronously.

+// maybe make this it's own blog post too?
+It'd make sense to go more in depth on something I expect to be a standard pattern and key design decision

+**Case 1**: The action is part of a large generalized service that is called directly.
+None of our options are great.
+We can
+ - bake the async knowledge into the calling service
+ - bake the async knowledge into the called service, making it async for all consumers
+ - implement a decorator on the large service, passing all the other methods through and only implementing async on the single one action.
+   -  May be difficult to still meet return value expectations
+   -  Involves more methods than likely need to be async Making the call async is tangles with the concerns and demands of other services.
+A concrete example from my work was search indexing.
+// move concrete example up to the whole examination

+**Case 2**: We follow SOLID Structure.
+Services defines their own abstractions that an influencer should be indexed
+-- the caller can adapt it's semantics and it's particular brand of async (i.e. use a thread if a value needs to be immediately returned, events if it can be done later )

+## Reusable Services
+- services become domain-specific libraries, essentially
+- create email framework
+- able to slot in a bus management framework
-This has the consequence that I'm pushed to accomodate any customization needs in a generic way.
+- This has the consequence that I'm pushed to accomodate any customization needs in a generic way.
 This actually makes writing the code easier and safer.
+  - actually makes testing easier.
+Everything has the same extension options, no specific paths based on other service knowledge

 Post 1: design changes
  - checkin